waterloo-rocketry/docs/electrical-gse/rlcs-v4/ground-launch-sequencer-board.rst

      - Board shall have a Ethernet connection, provided with a MagJack(Ethernet Jack with built-in magnet/transformer)
      - Reduce passive circuit on board
    * - ELEC.
 8
-     - Board shall have a three CAN connection, each CAN connection shall have a screw terminal with pinout(CANH/CANL/GND), accept 22 awg ferrules, Each CAN connection shall have a DNP 0805 SMD terminatino resistor
+     - Board shall have a three CAN connection, each CAN connection shall have a screw terminal with pinout(CANH/CANL/GND), accept 22 awg ferrules, Each CAN connection shall have a DNP 0805 SMD termination resistor
-     - Reduce passive circuit on board
+     - ?
    * - ELEC.
 9
      - Board shall have a USB Type-B connection
      - For dumping data over USB ACM device for CAN debugging